fodorbalint/PathMaker/README.md

 But let's start with the simpler rules:

 - Future line extension: When a near end is at 2 distance left or right from the live end, it will fill the field between them if the live end steps elsewhere.
-That's what happened above before the line failed.
+That's what happened in the 5 x 5 example above before the line failed.

 <img src="References/0911.svg" width="33.3%"/><img src="References/spacer.svg" width="4.75%"/><img src="References/0911_0_1.svg" width="33.3%"/>